How I changed my my health & my outlook at midlife

 I was 49 and felt like my body had betrayed me.
 I was frustrated, confused and scared.
 I had always been healthy – what was happening?

-I had the hip surgery and did the required physical therapy so my hip healed well; I was thrilled to finally be pain-free.
-But I was terribly out of shape and my balance was off, which was normal, apparently.
+I had the hip surgery and did the required physical therapy so my hip healed well, and I was thrilled to finally be pain-free.
+But I had low energy, was out of shape and my balance was off, which was normal, apparently.

 When I was given the green light to begin more exercise I had to approach fitness in a new way.
 My hip surgeon made it clear that running was out for me.
 I was never a serious runner, but I enjoyed it – it relieved stress and put me in a positive mindset.
 Since my artificial hip, and the hip dysplasia on my other side, would not tolerate running or any sort of high-impact exercise, I had no idea where to start.